-(a) Lady Competitors of the female gender.
+(a) Lady......
+Competitors of the female gender.

-- (b) Junior.....Competitors who are under the age of 18 on the first day of the match. - (c) Senior Competitors who are over the age of 50 on the first day of the match. - (d) Super Senior......Competitors who are over the age of 60 on the first day of the match.
+(d) Super Senior.......Competitors who are over the age of 60 on the first day of the match.
 A Super Senior has the option of electing to shoot in Senior Category, but not in both.
 If there are insufficient competitors for Super Senior Category to be recognized, all competitors registered in this Category will automatically be transferred to Senior Category.